ipmb/gr-harvest-helper/README.md

 # Harvest Issue Board Plugin

+**NOTE**: There is a `manifest-v3` branch which supports the new manifest version.
+Please use it for all future development.

 This extension adds a Harvest time tracking button for Jira, Zammad, GitHub, and GitLab issues (active sprints page, issue page).
 No synchronization to the webpage is done, all data stays in Harvest.

  * [Chrome Store](https://chrome.google.com/webstore/detail/unofficial-harvest-time-t/ehnegfjdaahblkfcbceipjclnfgepkom)